-- 11. An team is a team formed to generate input from a broad base of employees. - 12. teams, are charged with the activities related to producing and selling goods and services. - 13.
-A team is charged with planning, investigating, analyzing and reporting, often with the objective of creating outputs that are complex and unique. - 14. team are usually comprised mainly of experts with specialized skills.
+Fill in the blanks: 11.
+An team is a team formed to generate input from a broad base of employees.
+12. teams, are charged with the activities related to producing and selling goods and services.
+13. A team is charged with planning, investigating, analyzing and reporting, often with the objective of creating outputs that are complex and unique.
+14. team are usually comprised mainly of experts with specialized skills.